 • Withdraw from your retirement accounts: If you have an IRA or taxable brokerage account, you can make withdrawals.
 Keep in mind with IRA accounts, you may be subject to a penalty and taxes on the amount you withdraw.

 You’ll want to find out how unemployment works if you lose your job; it can help get some cash flowing your way.
 Those funds can help you pay for your necessities as you seek other work.

 If you’ve been unemployed for a while or face mounting pressures on things like an unexpected medical expense, you may be able to seek other forms of government assistance.
 These sources can be helpful if you feel as if you’ve lost your job and can’t pay your bills.
 To see what you may qualify for, you can search on Benefits.gov , your local state or municipal office, and even local charity organizations and churches.

 How Setting Up a Bank Account Can Help You When You Are Not Working

 When you’re unemployed, setting up a bank account (if you don’t already have one or one you love) may seem like the last thing on your mind, but doing so can help.
 For one, it can help you to keep track of your finances and apply for products such as credit cards and loans if you need these sources of income.

 Plus, many banks offer tools to help you budget your money, a useful feature considering you need to watch your money more carefully.
 These pros of opening an account can make this moment of unemployment a good one to explore your options.

 How to Budget and Save with a Bank Account

-Here are some ways in which you can budget and save using a bank account when you are unemployed and navigating the job market:
+Here are some ways in which you can make a budget and save using a bank account when you are unemployed and navigating the job market:

 • Divide money into multiple checking or savings accounts for each type of expenses so you can ensure you have enough money for necessities as well as bills.